npoholik/AVR_ADC_TemperatureProbe/README.md

 [Temperature Sensor: LM34CA](https://datasheet.octopart.com/LM34DH-National-Semiconductor-datasheet-22596.pdf)

 > [!IMPORTANT]
 > 1. Other servo motors will vary in required pulse width to accomplish the results listed below

 > 2. If servo motor becomes unstable, these calculations will have to be adjusted according to the spec sheet of the respective motor

 > 3. Other temperature sensors will have a different voltage range and will need to be accounted for

 -----------------------------------------------------------------------------------------------------

 ## SERVO MOTOR CALCULATIONS/REGISTER VALUES:

 ### The target servo motor hardware had a minimum pulse with of 1 ms for 0 degrees and a max of 2 ms for 180 degrees

-	1. Other servo motors will vary in required pulse width to accomplish the results listed below
-	2. If servo motor becomes unstable, these calculations will have to be adjusted according to the spec sheet of the respective motor

 ### FOR ALL PERIODS OF 20 MS (ASSUMING NON-INVERTING PWM FOR ALL):